+Is change possible?
+Sneha – change is possible if you try.
+Miranda – seeing other things happen can motivate people to make a change.
 Rishita – if others set a good example that can motivate people to make a change and to change the way they are behaving.

+What changes are we going to make?
 Every child responded with their very own way they would make a change in our school.
 These varied from saying kind things to everyone every day to smiling more often.
 The children displayed these on a placard that was shared with the rest of the school on Friday afternoon.